charlesneimog/py4pd/docs/puredata-users.md

 --------------------------------------
 ### <h3 align="center"> **Load Python Libraries** </h3>

 It is possible to use `py4pd` to create PureData objects using Python.
-To load this Python objects in PureData you can use `py4pd` with the `-library` flag and then the name of the script.
-For example, if the script have the name `myPythonObjects.py`, you need to create an `py4pd` object with `py4pd -library myPythonObjects`.
+To load the Python objects, you use `py4pd` with the `-library` or `-lib` flag followed by the script name.
+For example, if the script has the name `myPythonObjects.py`, you create a py4pd object with `py4pd -lib myPythonObjects`.

-!!! info "Info"
+!!! warning "The order matters"
-	The order of the arguments is important, `py4pd myPythonObjects -library` will not work!
+	The order of the arguments is important, `py4pd myPythonObjects -lib` will not work!

 --------------------------------------
 ### <h3 align="center"> **Audio options** </h3>